How to Restart After Withdrawing from WGU

 We look forward to receiving your appeal for readmission and helping you move toward your academic goals.
 If you have questions:

-- about the readmission process following a withdrawal, please review the WGU Student Handbook or contact Student Records by e-mail at email@example.com.
+- about the readmission process following a withdrawal, please review the WGU Student Handbook or contact Student Readmissions by e-mail at email@example.com.

 - about your financial account status, please contact the Bursar by e-mail at firstname.lastname@example.org.